attilaszasz/Pocos-Generator/README.md

  schema    | null | Restrict to a specific schema (ex. "dbo."). classprefix    | null | Add a prefix to the generated class names (ex.
-"Accounting*TableName*"). classsufix    | null | Add a sufix to the generated class names (ex. "*TableName*Reporting"). spclass    | null | Name for the class holding the stored procedures.
-Not generated if null. tvpclass    | null | Name for the class holding the table valued parameters.
+"Accounting*TableName*"). classsufix    | null | Add a sufix to the generated class names (ex. "*TableName*Reporting"). spclass    | null | Name of the class holding the stored procedures.
+Not generated if null. tvpclass    | null | Name of the class holding the table valued parameters.
 Not generated if null.

 You can also run it from [Visual Studio Code](https://code.visualstudio.com/).
 Install the [C# for Visual Studio Code](https://github.com/OmniSharp/omnisharp-vscode/blob/master/debugger.md) plugin.
 To create the launch.json file for you environment, first run this command in the folder containing the .csx files: